decibling/whitepaper/content/en/docs/overview/froy-token-introduction.md

 lastmod: 2023-01-17T07:51:08.130Z
 ---

-Froggily (FROY) is a NFT token developed by Decibling.
+Froggily (FROY) is a token developed by Decibling.

 FROY will be use as a public currency within Decibling’s platform